squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/NtlmWithGroups.rst

 Create and ACL for checking the group access:
 {{{
-external_acl_type NT_Group %LOGIN /usr/local/squid/libexec/wbinfo_group.pl
+external_acl_type testForNTGroup %LOGIN /usr/local/squid/libexec/wbinfo_group.pl

-acl group1 external NT_Group group1
+acl group1 external testForNTGroup someGroupName
 }}}

 and to use the ACL as you would any other authentication ACL